 Work experience – each university offers opportunities for students to gain work experience through placements, internships or exchanges.
-Check with your university to discover what opportunities are available.
+Contact your university or check university websites.

-Graduate Longitudinal Survey – this survey is tracking outcomes for a recent cohort of New Zealand graduates.
+Graduate Longitudinal Survey – this is tracking outcomes for a recent cohort of New Zealand graduates.
 Check out how they are faring.

-- Trade Me Jobs
+- Trade Me

-- Just the Jobs
+- Just the Job